Nemophila (band): 2019–2023: Formation, Revive, Seize The Fate, and early success

 Their third single "Dissension" followed on February 28, 2021.
 On April 29, the band performed at Show-Ya's all-female Naon no Yaon festival.
 On June 22, 2021, Kai of Esprit D'Air selected Nemophila as one of his top ten favorite rock and metal bands from Japan.
 Nemophila released their international compilation Oiran: Extended Edition from British label JPU Records on June 25.
 Compiling the band's entire discography up to that point, plus a new English version of "Dissension", it was the most pre-ordered album in the label's history.
 It also marked the first time the band's music had ever been available in record shops, as previously everything was sold directly from their website in Japan.
 Nemophila released their debut studio album Revive on December 15, 2021.
 Their first one-man concert with all five members at Line Cube Shibuya was performed on January 9, 2022 and the tickets sold out quickly after going on sale in October 2021.
 The video album Nemophila Live 2022 Revive ~It's Sooooo Nice to Finally Meet You!!!!!~ featuring the live performance on that day was released on May 11, 2022.

-For each date of their first tour, which took place at various Zepp venues throughout June, Nemophila was joined by one of the following acts; Mucc, Passcode, Loudness, Kishidan, or Rottengraffty.
+For each date of their first tour, which took place at various Zepp venues throughout June 2022, Nemophila was joined by one of the following acts; Mucc, Passcode, Loudness, Kishidan, or Rottengraffty.
 They released Revive U.S. Version, which includes the songs from their first studio album re-recorded in English, on June 21.
 On July 1, Nemophila played their first international concert in the United States at the Whisky a Go Go in West Hollywood, California.
 They also performed at Aftershock Festival in Sacramento, California on October 7.
+Seize the Fate, the band's second album, was released on December 14.
+Its tour ran from January to February 2023, and was followed by a three-date "US Tour" in March that included a date in Mexico.
+From May 31 to June 15, Nemophila held another Zepp tour where they were joined by a different act each night; Rottengraffty, Hanabie., Survive Said the Prophet, or Demon Kakka.
+They also served as Demon Kakka's backing band for his set.
+In July, they held two concerts in celebration of their fourth anniversary.
+The band released a covers extended play titled The Initial Impulse on November 8.
+It includes a cover of Limp Bizkit's "Stuck" that features Rottengraffty vocalists Naoki and Nobuya.
+Nemophila embarked on a one-man tour two days later.